This post may contain affiliate links. Please read our disclosure policy.

 Serving size: one bowl, or close to 2 cups

-Salmon: we prefer you to use fresh and skinless but you could use frozen.
+Salmon: I prefer you to use fresh and skinless but you could use frozen.
 Salmon substitutes can be chicken breast or shrimp.

 Pasta: Use any pasta of choice.
 For a low-carb alternative, use lentil or chickpea pasta.

-Milk: we used skimmed milk, but any other milk would work.
+Milk: I used skimmed milk, but any other milk would work.

 Store leftovers in an airtight container in the fridge for up to 3 days.